Pratiksha-Rajpurohit/MyNotes/README.md

 * RoomDatabase: Android's native SQLite object mapping library for local persistence of notes.
 # Screenshots

-# Installation
-To run the MyNotes application on your local machine:

-1. Clone this repository: git clone https://github.com/Pratiksha-Rajpurohit/MyNotes.git
-2. Open the project in Android Studio.

-3. Build and run the application on an Android emulator or physical device.

 # Usage
 * Launch the MyNotes application on your Android device.
 * You will see a list of existing notes, if any.